Skotizo/Mirai-Spray/README.md

 # Mirai-Spray
-Scans typical Mirai loader/hostlists format with Hydra This can be used to check if a list of hosts are able to be connected to
+Scans typical Mirai loader/hostlists format with Hydra.
+This can be used to check if a list of hosts are able to be connected to.
 ## INSTALLATION
 ```bash
 apt update -y && apt upgrade -y